 - Using a pencil, mark the beginning and end points where the speakers are visible in the mirror

-- Note that you will want to view the left and right speakers (and center if used) in the mirror
+- Note that you will want to view the left and right speakers (and centre if used) in the mirror

 - This will define the area that would be ideally treated